What to Do if You Get a No Contact Order | Free consult

 What to Do if a No Contact Order Is Issued Against You in Pittsburgh, PA

-If you’ve been served a protection from abuse order in Pennsylvania, you must remain calm.
+If you’ve been served a protection-from-abuse order in Pennsylvania, you must remain calm.
 Contacting the alleged abuser to “clear the air” could only worsen things and potentially lead to jail time and fines.
 Knowing the details of your no contact order and how to avoid violating it could make all the difference in your case.

 What Are No-Contact Orders in Pennsylvania?